HSRB-II

 No. The closest x-ray irradiator is in the DAR Peds/ECC facility room G16B

-The facility was not designed for ABSL2 studies, but also with flexibility.
-As DAR continues to assess the scale and tempo of research requiring ABSL2 models, these are the possibilities to support ABSL2 studies for HSRB II-based laboratories today and in the interim:
+The facility was not designed for ABSL2 studies but was designed with flexibility to offer temporary ABSL2 biocontainment.
+As of November 2025, DAR has assessed the scale and tempo of research requiring ABSL2 models, and has identified alternatives to support ABSL2 studies for HSRB II-based laboratories.
+These alternatives include the following:

 The ABSL3/BSL3 suite will not be operational until approved by EHSO and BSL3 director Dr. Rafael Medina.

-It is highly unlikely that an individual investigator or laboratory will be provided an exclusive procedure room for equipment, animal surgery, behavioral or other research-specific needs.
-The facility was designed to support 44 laboratories with 15 procedure rooms built and the expectation that 2-3 labs with like needs would share spaces.
-It is rare for individual investigators to be provided exclusive-use space and requires an application to be reviewed by the Dean’s Office.
-Details can be provided by Dr. Huerkamp (mhuerka@emory.edu).
+Details can be provided by Dr. Mook (dmook@emory.edu).
 In general, a successful case would use > 20 linear feet of countertop work space, support a substantial grant portfolio, and operate 5 days a week for greater than 4-6 hours per day.